gchq/gaffer-docker/docker/gaffer-gremlin/README.md

 A demo/example using the tinkerpop 'modern' dataset and accumulo backed Gaffer is available under the `example` directory.
-This can be ran using docker compose to deploy the containers then, the provided jupiter notebooks demonstrate how to connect and some basic queries on the data using `gremlinpython` or via `graph-notebook` (note this requires the [graph-notebook extension](https://github.com/aws/graph-notebook)).
+This can be ran using docker compose to deploy the containers.
+The provided jupyter notebooks demonstrate how to connect to your graph and some basic Gremlin queries on the data using `gremlinpython` or via `graph-notebook` (note this requires the [graph-notebook extension](https://github.com/aws/graph-notebook)).

 To run the example please use the provided start script with an environment file